Commercial real estate in France: overview

 Sales of old buildings (that is, sale after five years following completion) are generally exempt from VAT, but the seller may elect for the payment of VAT.

-In these cases, the seller pays the VAT which is charged at the standard rate of 19.6%.
-The taxable basis depends on the seller's situation when it acquired the land or the building:
+In these cases, the seller pays the VAT which is charged at the standard rate of 20%.
+The taxable basis depends on the seller's situation when it acquired the asset:

 If it was in a position to deduct VAT when it acquired the asset, VAT is assessed on the transfer price.

-If it was not in a position to deduct VAT when it acquired the asset, VAT is assessed on the margin made on the operation.
+If it was not in a position to deduct VAT when it acquired the asset, VAT can be assessed on the margin.

-The seller can recharge adjustments for VAT to the buyer on sales of real estate under the transfer tax regime.
-The amount of VAT recharged to the buyer is the same as the part of the VAT that the seller previously deducted.
+The seller can charge back adjustments for VAT to the buyer with respect to the sales of real estate under the transfer tax regime.
+The amount of VAT that will be charged back to the buyer is the same as the portion of VAT that the seller previously deducted.

-The buyer can deduct VAT paid on the acquisition of real estate from VAT incurred on rents (if the rents are subject to VAT).
+The buyer can deduct VAT paid upon the acquisition of real estate from VAT incurred on rents (if the rents are subject to VAT).

-Two significant laws were passed on 3 August 2009 (Law No. 2009-967 of 3 August 2009 (Grenelle 1)) and on 12 July 2010 (Law No. 2010-788 of 12 July 2010 (Grenelle 2)) respectively.
+Two significant laws were respectively passed on 3 August 2009 (Law No. 2009-967 of 3 August 2009 (Grenelle 1)) and on 12 July 2010 (Law No. 2010-788 of 12 July 2010 (Grenelle 2)).
 Grenelle 1 aims to standardise low consumption in new housing and in public buildings and set-up incentives for the renovation of housing and building heating.
 Grenelle 2 intends to implement Grenelle 1's measures.

-In relation to construction, Grenelle 2 aims to enhance the energy performance of new and existing buildings in the following ways:
+In relation to construction, Grenelle 2 aims to enhance the energy performance of new and existing buildings as follows:

 Rating the energy and environmental performance of new and existing buildings, particularly in relation to: